sammi-turner/Dotfiles/README.md

-# Arcolinux Dotfiles
+# Linux Dotfiles

 Simple set-ups for bash, vim and ranger.

-Please consult the relevant Arch Wiki page if you are a "first timer" on any of those applications.
+Package management aliases are included for both pacman (Arch) and apt (Ubuntu).

 Correct file paths :